nusairc/2048game-AWS-Deployment-Project-main/README.md

 ![Screenshot Environment](https://github.com/nusairc/2048game-AWS-Deployment-Project-main/blob/main/Screenshots/Screenshot%20%20Environment%20overview.png)
 ![Screenshot of Deployment](https://github.com/nusairc/2048game-AWS-Deployment-Project-main/blob/main/Screenshots/Screenshot%20deployment.png)

+## Important Note

+While you're welcome to explore and use the files provided, I strongly encourage you to understand the concepts behind it.
+Cloning the repo without understanding its workings may limit your ability to adapt and troubleshoot in different contexts.
+Take the time to explore the documentation of Docker and AWS.
+Experiment with different configurations, make changes, and observe the effects.
+Containerization and Cloud is a powerful approach, and it's essential to grasp the fundamentals before applying it to real-world scenarios
 How to Use:

-    Clone the Repository: Get started by cloning this repository to your local machine. you can get the game code from this repo.
+    Clone the Repository: when you learned docker fundamentals , Get started by cloning this repository to your local machine. you can get the game code from this repo.

     Docker Build and Run: Try to Write and Execute the Docker file to build the image and run the Docker container locally.

     AWS Deployment: Learn to configure AWS Elastic Beanstalk Web application deployment. configure & specify the required IAM roles.

+## Cleaning Up
+Remember to stop or terminate your AWS resources after use to avoid unnecessary charges.

 ## Contributing
 Changes and improvements are more than welcome!
-Feel free to fork and open a pull request. for any queries related to project reach me on nusairtech@gmail.com
+Feel free to fork and open a pull request.
+If you have any queries, suggestions, or feedback, please feel free to contact @nusairtech@gmail.com.
+I appreciate your interest and involvement in learning!